Sustainable Agriculture Institute

-We will reimburse any trainings that you choose to take during your sabbatical as long as they don’t exceed your standard training budget.
+We will reimburse any pieces of training that you choose to take during your sabbatical as long as they don’t exceed your standard training budget.
 We will not reimburse any other expenses while you are on sabbatical (e.g. gas, transit passes.)

 Once you become eligible for a sabbatical leave, you can file a request form to your manager, plus a proposal if appropriate.
 Please do this at least two months before you plan to take your sabbatical.
 Ask HR for the request form and instructions.